Arkansas Governor Defends Rapid Execution Schedule

 Kelly P. Kissel / AP

-But he added that he may examine some of the laws surrounding clemency and may have to examine other execution procedures if they are unable to procure more lethal injection drugs.
-Many pharmaceutical companies avoid providing their products to states and departments of correction because they do not want to be affiliated with executions.
+But he added that he may examine some of the laws surrounding clemency and might have to examine other execution procedures if they are unable to procure more lethal injection drugs.
+Many pharmaceutical companies avoid providing their products to states and Departments of Correction because they do not want to be affiliated with executions.

 “If we absolutely can’t get any other drugs, we might need to look at alternatives, but I don’t think we’re there yet,” Hutchinson said, making it clear later that he flatly rejected the firing squad as an option.
 “In terms of some of the processes, the technical things and the law in relation to executions and clemency, do need to be looked at.”